Siox0911/DVBViewerServerApiWrapper/Readme.md

             dvbServ.Password = spw;
             spw = null;

+            //Using SecureString in a GUI App

             //For the next steps, the Class "Security" ist stored under the namespace
             //DVBViewerServerApiWrapper.Helper

-            //For set the password as SecureString in WPF or Forms Applikations
+            //For set the password as SecureString in WPF or Win-Forms applications
             //Read the password from a PasswordBox
-            //Save the Password with
+            //Encrypt the Password with
             string entropy;
             string pwEncrypted = Security.GenerateEnrcyptedPassword("thePasswort", out entropy);

-            //Save the both, also entropy and pwEncrypted in the same, better to different places
+            //Save the both, also entropy and pwEncrypted in the same, better in different places
-            //After the App is new or restarted, load the encrypted values (pwEncrypted, entropy)
+            //After the App is new or re-started, load the encrypted values (pwEncrypted, entropy)

             //Decrypt the password with
             string password = Security.GenerateUnEnrcyptedPassword(pwEncrypted, entropy);